pism/pism-ais/README.md

 ## Preprocessing for PISM

-This repository contains scripts to preprocess input data for PISM.
+This is a collection of preprocessing routines for input data to be used in PISM for Antarctic ice sheet simulations.
-Ideally, the scripts provide all steps from downloading the data to making the PISM-ready, i.e. no other steps in preprocessing should be needed to use the data with PISM.
+The preprocessing provides the steps from downloading the data to making the PISM-ready, i.e. no other steps in preprocessing should be needed to use the data with PISM.

-Initial conditions for PISM include bed topography, ice thickness and ice ice temperature distribution.
+Initial conditions for PISM include bed topography, ice thickness and ice temperature distribution.

 Boundary conditions include ice surface temperature and ice surface mass balance or